puzzle/amm-techlab/content/en/docs/05.0/appmonitoring.md

 * look for a port with the name `http` (this must match the name in the Service resource)
 * it will srcape the path `/metrics` using `http`

-This means now: since both Services `data-producer` and `data-consumer` have the matching label `application: amm-techlab`, a port with the name `http` is configured and the matching pods provide metrics on `http://[Pod]/metrics`, Prometheus will scrape data from these endpoints.
+This means now: since both Services `data-producer` and `data-consumer` have the matching label `application: amm-techlab`, a port with the name `http` is configured and the matching pods provide metrics on `http://[Pod]/metrics`, Prometheus will scrape data from these pods.

 ## Task {{% param sectionnumber %}}.4: Query Application Metrics